-As such, we are only able to accept students with a solid quantitative background (2.1 in quantitative field with demonstrated experience in maths or programming), students with an extremely strong social science background (1st or equivalent), or students who have solid evidence of programming experience and a solid generalist background (2.1 in chosen field).
+As such, we are only able to accept students with a solid quantitative background (2.i in quantitative field with demonstrated experience in maths or programming), students with an extremely strong social science background (First or equivalent), or students who have solid evidence of programming experience and a solid generalist background (2.i in chosen field).

 The MSc in Behavioural and Data Science is a quantitative degree and students should feel comfortable taking a mathematical approach to their thinking before they join the course.

-On the MSc, we cover the use of statistics to make sense of behavioural data (e.g., regression and t-tests).
-We introduce the R and Matlab programming languages for statistics and mathematical modelling (though we do not assume you have previous experience of these languages).
-We use maths in psychological and computer science models.
+On the MSc, we cover the use of statistics and computational approaches to make sense of behavioural data (e.g., regression, t-tests, machine learning).
+We introduce the R, Python, and Matlab programming languages for statistics and mathematical modelling.
+We also use maths in psychological and computer science models.

 English language requirements